In-band and backup management

 Once the IP address is obtained and a connection is established with the zero-touch deployment service the configuration packages are downloaded and installed on the appliance.
 For information on zero-touch deployment through SD-WAN Center, see Zero Touch Deployment.
 For information on zero-touch deployment through SD-WAN Orchestrator see, Zero Touch Deployment.

-Note: For day-0 provisioning of SD-WAN appliances through the data ports, the appliance software version must be SD-WAN 11.1.0 or higher.
+Note: For day-0 provisioning of SD-WAN appliances through the data ports, the appliance software version should be SD-WAN 11.1.0 or higher.

 The default configuration of an appliance in factory reset state includes the following configurations: